jlangch/venice/doc/readme/ext-configuration.md

 **JSON Files**

-Reads a JOSN file into a configuration map.
+Reads a JSON file into a configuration map.

 ```
 (do